-Digital signature consists of this encrypted hash, a hashing algorithm along with some other details.
+The digital signature consists of this encrypted hash, a hashing algorithm along with some other details.

 You may notice that it is the hash that is encrypted instead of the entire document.

-The reason for this is that a hash function by its nature gives fixed length value output for any arbitrary input, which is usually much shorter.
+The reason for this is that a hash function by its nature gives fixed-length value output for any arbitrary input, which is usually much shorter.

 This saves time since hashing is much faster than signing.